David Urquhart (bishop)

 David Andrew Urquhart (born 14 April 1952) is a retired Scottish bishop.
 He served as the ninth Bishop of Birmingham in the Church of England.

 Early life

 Urquhart was educated at Croftinloan School, a private school near Pitlochry, and at Rugby School, then an all-boys public school.

-His first career was in commercial management with British Petroleum before studying at Ealing Technical College Business School where he received a Bachelor of Arts business studies in 1977.
+His first career was in commercial management with British Petroleum before studying at Ealing Technical College Business School where he received a Bachelor of Arts degree in business studies in 1977.
 From 1982 to 1984, he trained for the ordained ministry at Wycliffe Hall, Oxford, an evangelical Anglican theological college.

 Church career

 Urquhart was ordained a deacon at Petertide on 1 July 1984 by John Habgood, Archbishop of York, at York Minster.
 He became a priest the next year, and served in Hull before becoming the vicar of Holy Trinity Church, Coventry in 1992.
 For his last year in Coventry, he was an honorary canon of the cathedral.

 Urquhart was appointed suffragan Bishop of Birkenhead in the Diocese of Chester in 2000.
 He acts as the Archbishop of Canterbury's envoy to China and accompanied him on a visit to China in October 2006.
 Urquhart was appointed Prelate of the Order of St Michael and St George in 2005 and holds the Freedom of the Borough of Wirral.

 His appointment as Bishop of Birmingham was announced in 2006 and he was enthroned on 17 November 2006, succeeding John Sentamu after Sentamu's appointment as Archbishop of York.
 Around 800 people attended his enthronement in Birmingham Cathedral.
 Urquhart was introduced as a Lord Spiritual to the House of Lords on 26 October 2010.
 He became the Convenor of the Lords Spiritual on 18 May 2015.
 In the 2018 Queen's Birthday Honours, was appointed Knight Commander of the Order of Saint Michael and Saint George (KCMG) for services to international relation; as a clergyman, he does not use the title sir.

 In April 2022, it was announced that he would be retiring as Bishop of Birmingham on 18 October 2022.
 On 2 February 2023, it was announced that Urquhart would become Bishop to the Archbishops (i.e. right-hand bishop to the Archbishops of Canterbury and of York) for a one-year interim period starting during the week beginning 6 February 2023.